xsyncio/sierra-dev/docs/package-manager/index.md

 # Package Manager Overview

-Sierra SDK's package manager provides **APT-like functionality** for installing, managing, and updating invoker scripts from GitHub repositories.
+Sierra Dev's package manager provides **APT-like functionality** for installing, managing, and updating invoker scripts from GitHub repositories.
 It is designed to be robust, type-safe, and easy to use.

 ## Architecture